Thursday Evening Advanced Road Ride

 • Speed Groups will ride no faster than their maximum posted speed average

-• If you want to go faster than the average of your Speed Group, move up a group
+• If you want to go faster than the average of your Speed Group, move up a group on the next ride

 • Good riding practices and all rules of the road apply